-Given above-mentioned the charge limitations and considering that all flammable refrigerants require the same design, manufacturing and precautions, maintenance strongly recommend the use of HC solutions wherever technically possible.
+Given the above-mentioned charge limitations and considering that all flammable refrigerants require the same design, manufacturing and maintenance precautions, we strongly recommend the use of HC solutions wherever technically possible.

 Embraco offers a full portfolio of compressor models for R290, the refrigerant considered the best option for both systems with a 150 g charge limit as well as those with the new IEC charge limit once the harmonized EU standards are approved.